curtis-allan/Shad4Fasthtml/README.md

 1. Copy the `shadcn.py` file from the GitHub repository into your FastHTML project directory.

+> [!NOTE]
-   > **Note:** A pip module will be available in the near future.
+>A pip module will be available in the near future.
 This is a temporary solution.

 2. Add the following import statements to the top of the file where you want to use the components: